survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ### Setting Up Minification

 As earlier, we can define a little function for this purpose and then point to it from our main configuration.
-By default UglifyJS will output a lot of warnings and they don't provide value in this case, so we'll be disabling them in our setup.
+By default, UglifyJS will output a lot of warnings and they don't provide value in this case, so we'll be disabling them in our setup.
 Here's the basic idea:

 **webpack.parts.js**